Covid-19-papers/Does-Air-Quality-Really-Impact-COVID-19-Clinical-Severity/README.md

 ----------------------------------------------------------------------------
-Recurrent Graph Neural Network on COVID-19 and NASA Satellite data
+Does Air Quality Really Impact COVID-19 Clinical Severity:
+Coupling NASA Satellite Datasets with Geometric Deep Learning
 ----------------------------------------------------------------------------

 This package includes the source codes and datasets used in this research project.
 We encourage the reader to review the submitted paper.